 How To Do Neutral Grip Pull Up

-Neutral Grip Pull Up is an effective exercise for targeting the entire back particularly the lower lat muscles.
+Neutral Grip Pull Up is an effective exercise for targeting the entire back particularly the lat muscles.

 This exercise also works the rear shoulders, biceps and forearm muscles.